Courses

 National Population Policy

 Individual health and welfare are highly associated with family planning.
 The Government of India came up with a program in 1952.
 It was a comprehensive family planning program.
 The program was to promote responsible and planned parenthood voluntarily.
-The National Population Policy of 2000 was set up to impart compulsory free school education up to 14 years of age, reduce infant mortality, facilitate universal immunization of children, delay marriage for girls and make family welfare a people-centric program.
+The National Population Policy of 2000 was set up to impart compulsory free school education up to 14 years of age, reduce infant mortality, facilitate universal immunisation of children, delay marriage for girls and make family welfare a people-centric program.

 NPP 2000 and Adolescence

 According to NPP, adolescence is a major part of the population.
 Adolescence forms a vital and vulnerable section.
-They, besides the emphasis on nutritional requirements, need protection from unwanted pregnancies, STDs, etc. There was a need for programs that aimed at delaying marriage and child-bearing, making contraceptives cheaply and easily available, strengthening the laws related to child marriage, educating individuals about risks of unprotected sex, and accessibility to nutritional requirements.
+They, besides the emphasis on nutritional requirements, need protection from unwanted pregnancies, STDs, etc. There was a need for programs that aimed at delaying marriage and child-bearing, making contraceptives cheaply and easily available, strengthening the laws related to child marriage, educating individuals about the risks of unprotected sex, and accessibility to nutritional requirements.

 1. Differentiate between population growth and population change.